+91 96558 14047 (India)

 +1 315 532 7622 (USA)

-Data is the foundation to any business, and quite pivotal to their progress as well.
-Among the challenges enterprises face, the biggest is processing of high volumes of data from across sources.
-Human capability is what drives innovation and creations.
-Considering the digital era we are in, businesses continue to rely heavily on paper based documents, most of which contain valuable information.
+Data is the foundation for any business, and quite pivotal to their progress as well.
+Among the challenges enterprises face, the biggest is the processing of high volumes of data from different sources.
+Human capability is what drives innovation and creation.
+Considering the digital era we are in, businesses continue to rely heavily on paper-based documents, most of which contain valuable information.
 This problem is industry agnostic, likely in large volumes, hampering digital transformation.

-While extensive efforts go into API development and automating the integrations, there are quite a few processes that depend on (physical) document based exchanges.
-This is visible in semi structured and unstructured documents – leaving businesses in a lurch on how to boost efficiency, precision and speed.
-Real world examples include KYC verifications, invoice processing, claims processing, policy administration, contracts, order forms and other insurance paperwork, including those in Claims Management.
-In the ideal world, the businesses would love it if all data was processed seamlessly and integrated into the existing systems without any glitches.
+While extensive efforts go into API development and automating the integrations, there are quite a few processes that depend on (physical) document-based exchanges.
+This is visible in semi-structured and unstructured documents – leaving businesses in a lurch on how to boost efficiency, precision, and speed.
+Real-world examples include KYC verifications, invoice processing, claims processing, policy administration, contracts, order forms, and other insurance paperwork, including those in Claims Management.
+In the ideal world, businesses would love it if all data was processed seamlessly and integrated into the existing systems without any glitches.

 This is where Intelligent Document Processing could make the difference…

-IDP with its capability to process data without any human intervention is the reason why it is gaining popularity and growing in demand with the large organisations.
+IDP with its capability to process data without any human intervention is the reason why it is gaining popularity and growing in demand in large organisations.
 Irrespective of the kind of documents – structured or unstructured, scanned, analysed, or processed, the bottom line is to extract relevant and meaningful information from the documents with ease.
 An intelligent document processing platform can help companies boost their business.

 An IDP solution is broken down into three key techniques –